-1.1 Publicity - Web Site Complete Partially complete 1.2 Publicity - Mailing List Complete Partially complete
+Recommendation SSD Action Plan Position 1.1 Publicity - Web Site1.2 Publicity - Mailing List Complete Complete Partially complete Partially complete

-The sub-group concluded that this would have naturally reassured members and meant that further enquiries would not be thought necessary at a Commission meeting.
-The lay out of the progress report may also have caused some misunderstanding.
-For example, in recommendation 4 - Needs Assessment Criteria - a cursory reading might have led a reader to think that the whole recommendation had been completed whereas that only referred to the phrase to the immediate left.
-The sub-group accepted, however, the Assistant Director's point that there had been no criticism of the format at the SC&HC meetings.
+The sub-group concluded that members who received this information would not have thought it necessary to make further enquiries at a Commission meeting.
+It was also thought that the layout of the progress report might have caused some misunderstanding.
+For example, in respect of Recommendation 4 - Needs Assessment Criteria - a cursory reading might have led a reader to think that the whole recommendation had been implemented whereas this was not the case.
+The sub-group did however accept the Assistant Director's point that there had been no criticism of the progress report format at the Social Care and Health Commission meetings.

-It appeared to the Sub-Group that there were instances - for example, over the means-test form, recommendation 5 refers - where a lack of dialogue had caused a mutual but unintended misunderstanding for over two years.
-Subgroup members also shared Cllr Hussain's and Cllr Jones' frustration that two years had elapsed and some aspects were only now being addressed.
-The joint working protocol (recommendation 12 refers) could have been completed some while ago as the sub-group heard this would simply be a matter of committing to paper what happens already in practice.
-Mr Connell offered to meet with Cllrs Hussain and Jones to agree the further steps necessary to conclude the implementation of the agreed recommendations to the Commission's satisfaction.
-This was welcomed.
-Progress on implementing all topic reviews does need to be reported to the whole of the owning commission; however, the sub-group concluded there is also merit in making standard practice periodic meetings being held between the Chair, Vice Chair and the Council Cabinet member and senior officer.
-That might avoid misunderstandings about the meaning of recommendations, provide clarification of the Commission's reasoning behind a recommendation and provide a continuing momentum over implementation.
-That is particularly important where a Commission has produced a report where resourcing issues mean incremental implementation is expected over three to four years.
-The sub-group therefore recommended that Council Cabinet agree this.
+It appeared to the Sub-Group that there were instances, for example in the case of Recommendation 5, where a lack of dialogue had caused a mutual but unintended misunderstanding for over two years.
+Sub-group members also shared Councillor Hussain and Councillor Jones' frustration that two years had elapsed since the completion of the review and that some aspects of the recommendations were only now being addressed.
+It was thought that the Joint Working Protocol suggested in Recommendation 12 could have been completed some while ago as this was simply just a matter of committing to paper what happens already in practice.
+The Assistant Director offered to meet with Councillors Hussain and Jones to agree the further steps necessary to conclude the implementation of the agreed recommendations to the Commission's satisfaction.
+This offer was welcomed by the sub-group.

+Whilst it was agreed that progress on implementing all topic review recommendations does need to be reported to the whole of the owning Commission, the sub-group did however conclude there would also be merit in holding standard practice periodic meetings between the Chair and Vice Chair, and the Council Cabinet member and senior officer.
+It was felt that this might avoid misunderstandings about the meaning of recommendations.
+It could also clarify the reasoning behind a recommendation and continue to provide momentum for implementation.
+This is particularly important if a Commission has produced a report where limited resources mean that incremental implementation is expected over three to four years.
+The subgroup therefore recommended that Council Cabinet agree this.

-The lengthy discussions at the sub-group over recommendations two and three, Needs Assessment and Administration, revealed the different expectations of the scrutiny process.
-In both cases the Commission had recommended additional resources for what it considered good, evidencebased reasons.
-Although discussed internally within social services in at least one annual budget setting round, the bids had not been put forward to Council Cabinet.
-The Department may also have had equally good reasons for not doing so.
-What this indicates is that the Commission's views were not recognised as having a particular significance in the decision making process.
-Cllr Hussain's and Jones frustration stemmed from feeling that the Commission's views were too lightly disregarded.
-Although specific to the adaptations review, the issue is likely to be repeated with other topics, particularly where they are intended to be addressed over three to four years.
-The sub-group therefore recommended that, unless a recommendation involving resource allocation has been specifically rejected by Council Cabinet, the relevant department should remind its Cabinet Member during the budget preparation period of the Commission's views.
-The chief officer remains free to give what advice they choose to the Cabinet Member.
+The lengthy discussions at the sub-group over Recommendations 2 and 3 of the Adaptations review illustrated the different expectations of the scrutiny process.
+In both cases the Commission had recommended additional resources for what it considered to be good, evidence-based reasons.
+Although discussed internally within Social Services during at least one annual budget setting round, bids for the resources had not been put forward to Council Cabinet.
+The Department may have had good reasons for not doing so, but what this indicates is that the Commission's views were not recognised as having a particular significance in the decision making process.
+Councillor Hussain and Jones' frustration stemmed from feeling that the Commission's views were too lightly disregarded.
+Although specific to the adaptations review, the issue is likely to be repeated with other topic reviews, particularly where they make recommendations that are intended to be addressed over three to four years.
+The sub-group therefore recommended that, unless a recommendation involving resource allocation has been specifically rejected by Council Cabinet, the relevant department should remind its Cabinet Member during the budget preparation period of the Commission's recommendations.
+The Chief Officer would remain free to give whatever advice they chose to the Cabinet Member.